 Zelma Gray Medical School Scholarship

-The Zelma Gray Medical School Scholarship application is now closed and will open in early 2021.
+The Zelma Gray Medical School Scholarship application is now closed and will open February 15, 2021, with applications accepted through March 15, 2021.

 Before her death in 2007, Zelma Gray established her support for medical professionals

 and care in Guernsey County through a scholarship fund with WesBanco Trust and Investment Services.
 Designed to support Guernsey County residents’ pursuit of medical school education as well as encourage that talent to remain in, or return to, Guernsey County to serve its citizens upon completion of medical training.